“New Big Three: Women’s Tennis Dominance with Iga Świątek, Aryna Sabalenka, and Elena Rybakina”

 Jelena Ostapenko

-We had forgotten it, but Ostapenko forces us to consider it again.
+We had forgotten it, but Ostapenko forces us to consider it once more.
 When she won at Roland-Garros in 2017, she was seen as one of the most beautiful projects in women’s tennis.
 However, injuries, a lack of consistency and problems off the field have slowed his momentum.
 Water has flowed under the bridges and the 25-year-old player is back in the top 10.
 She lost to Rybakina in Rome in the semi-finals, but before that she got rid of Paula Badosa, Daria Kasatkina and Barbora Krejčíková.

 Belinda Bencic